opendatahub-io/architecture-decision-records/documentation/components/model-registry/model-registry-tenancy.md

 Model Registry Operator will create the following:

-K8s Role "RegistryUser&lt;registry-name&gt;" that allows the verb *Get* on the Kubernetes service created for "&lt;registry-name&gt;".
+* Kubernetes Role `registry-user-<registry-name>` - allows the verb `GET` on the Kubernetes service created for `registry-name`.
 This role will make it convenient for users, group, and service accounts to be granted access to a specific Model Registry service.

-The Model Registry operator will also create a user group called "Group&lt;registry-name&gt;" with a binding to "RegistryUser&lt;registry-name&gt;" to help namespace administrators easily add users to this group and grant them access to the registry.
+* OpenShift User Group `<registry-name>-users` - with role binding to role `registry-user-<registry-name>` to help registry administrators easily add users to this group and grant them access to the registry.

 Using the above two resources to handle the access permissions, Model Registry creates the tenancy model.

 ### Multiple “Model Registry” deployments in OpenShift AI

 This is the prescribed deployment model for multiple Model Registries in the MVP release with tenancy model.
-The tenncy is enforced with RBAC access to given instance of the Model Registry.
+The tenancy is enforced with RBAC access to given instance of the Model Registry.

 ![alt_text](images/model-registry-tenancy-model.png "image_tooltip")